nsmp-dev/NeuroScreeper/README.md

 - fully mechanically complete: uses all mechanics and systems in the game
 - raw Javascript only, no typescript, no libraries, no compilation, no obfuscation, no syntactic sugar

+## Spawning
+Your first spawn must be placed with a clearance of 5 spaces to it's left, 6 to the top and bottom, and 7 to the right.
+This allows for ample room for a base to be built in the first room.

+## Visualizer
+Each Colony, Expansion, and Capitol will run a visualizer.
+The top left has the population broken down by role and assignment.
+The bottom has a log of the last 50 times in the timer log, drawing it as a bar graph.